-- To move the horizon line along with the two vanishing points that are on it, click and drag on the horizon line. - To rotate the horizon line, click and drag on one of the two vanishing points and move it up or down.
+- 4. Do one of the following: - To move the horizon line along with the two vanishing points that are on it, click and drag on the horizon line. - To rotate the horizon line, click and drag on one of the two vanishing points and move it up or down.
 This will rotate the horizon line around the opposite vanishing point.